-Venlafaxine vs. Estrogen Therapy for Night Sweats and Hot Flashes
+Venlafaxine or Estrogen Therapy for Night Sweats and Hot Flashes

 The study is the first clinical trial to simultaneously evaluate estrogen therapy (ET), known as the "gold standard" treatment for hot flashes and night sweats, and a non-hormonal treatment, venlafaxine, a first-line treatment in women who are unwilling or unable to use ET.